gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 **Gravity as an EFT:**

-Even General Relativity can be treated as an EFT — expanded in powers of $$E/m_P$$:
+Even General Relativity can be treated as an EFT, expanded in powers of $$E/m_P$$:

 $$\mathcal{L}_{gravity} = \frac{m_P^2}{2}R